IDAES/idaes-pse/docs/user_guide/vis/index.rst

 a new notebook.
 You may have multiple options under the "Python" sub-menu; make sure you select a Python installation that has IDAES already installed.

-OK, now that we have a new notebook, we need to create an IDAES flowsheet to visualized.
-Since the details of how to do this are not our main concern, just cut and paste the following code (taken from the Flash unit tutorial) into the first cell in the notebook::
+We need to create, in this Jupyter Notebook, an IDAES flowsheet to visualize.
+Paste the following code (taken from the Flash unit tutorial) into the first cell in the notebook::

     from pyomo.environ import ConcreteModel, SolverFactory, Constraint, value